top of page

 • 3 min read

 Some isopods are prolific breeders.
-Which is a great thing – especially if you trade them.
-However, some isopods can be so prolific that their populations explode to such numbers that their habitats can no longer support them.
-This can lead to problems like excess ammonia build-up, and it can stress your pods.
-These, and other potential complications, can be disastrous to a colony.
+This is great if you trade them.
+However, some can breed so much that their populations explode.
+When this happens, their habitats may no longer support them.
+This can lead to issues like excess ammonia build-up, which can stress your pods.
+These complications can be disastrous for a colony.

-So, what to do with excess isopods?
-Here are a few suggestions
+So, what can you do with excess isopods?
+Here are a few suggestions.

 Upgrade Their Habitat

-If your isopod habitat has become too small for the colony, you could move them into a larger home.
-Breeders will often do this anyway, as they start with small colonies that gradually grow.
+If your isopod habitat has become too small for the colony, consider moving them into a larger home.
+Breeders often start with small colonies that gradually grow.
 Many colonies will eventually need to be upgraded to large bins that house hundreds or even thousands of individual isopods.

-However, this is only a temporary solution because your isopods will continue breeding, meaning you’ll need another upgrade eventually.
-Regardless, giving your isopods a larger home can make an ideal temporary solution until you find a permanent solution.
-You can also consider adding more bark and other items, which will give your isopods more surface area to live on.
+However, this is only a temporary solution.
+Your isopods will continue breeding, meaning you’ll need another upgrade eventually.
+Regardless, giving your isopods a larger home can be an ideal temporary fix until you find a permanent solution.
+You can also consider adding more bark and other items to give your isopods more surface area to live on.

 Sell Some

-Many of you reading this will breed isopods to sell them, but not everybody keeps them with profit in mind.
-If you keep isopods just because they are so wonderful, then there’s no reason why you can’t consider selling some if you have too many.
-You can use the money to treat yourself, or maybe to treat the remaining isopods.
-Have a look at the numerous isopod groups online, and you will likely find a willing buyer before too long.
+Many of you reading this breed isopods to sell them, but not everyone keeps them with profit in mind.
+If you keep isopods just because they are wonderful, consider selling some if you have too many.
+You can use the money to treat yourself or maybe to treat the remaining isopods.
+Check out the numerous isopod groups online, and you will likely find a willing buyer before too long.

-If you can’t sell them, then you could simply give some away as a gift to a friend or family member.
+If you can’t sell them, consider giving some away as a gift to a friend or family member.
 In doing so, you could introduce them to a whole new hobby you can enjoy together.

-Many animals find isopods to be delicious.
-If you have pet lizards or other animals that love to snack on isopods, then they can be a plentiful supply of food.
-It’s not nice to think of breeding the little guys for another animal’s lunch, but think of it this way – that predator would be feeding on something regardless, so you’ve given one life but saved another.
+Many animals find isopods delicious.
+If you have pet lizards or other animals that love to snack on isopods, they can be a plentiful food source.
+It’s not nice to think of breeding the little guys for another animal’s lunch, but think of it this way: that predator would be feeding on something regardless.
+You’ve given one life but saved another.

-Another advantage is that isopods will help to keep your other pets’ habitat clean.
-If your enclosure is large enough, it might be able to sustain a permanent isopod colony that acts as snacks for other inhabitants and a live-in clean-up crew.
+Another advantage is that isopods can help keep your other pets’ habitats clean.
+If your enclosure is large enough, it might sustain a permanent isopod colony that acts as snacks for other inhabitants and a live-in clean-up crew.

 Marketing Gold

-People just love free stuff, and isopod lovers love free isopods.
-If your bins are overflowing, then you could try using your excess to market your business.
-Giving away free isopods will also help your business grow through word of mouth and content sharing.
+People love free stuff, and isopod lovers especially appreciate free isopods.
+If your bins are overflowing, consider using your excess to market your business.
+Giving away free isopods can help your business grow through word of mouth and content sharing.

 For example, you could offer a free set of your excess pods to people who buy other pods from you.
-For those who sell products like habitats, some free isopods could make an offer more appealing.
-You could even consider free giveaways to encourage people to follow and share your social media pages to give you more coverage.
+For those selling products like habitats, some free isopods could make an offer more appealing.
+You could even consider free giveaways to encourage people to follow and share your social media pages for more coverage.

 It might be tempting to release some isopods into the wild, but this can be a bad idea.
-This is especially the case if your pods come from a different part of the world because they could easily die if the conditions aren’t right.
+This is especially true if your pods come from a different part of the world, as they could easily die if the conditions aren’t right.

 Comments